Experienced Fort Collins Motorcycle Accident Attorney

 - Call your own insurance company as you have a duty to report any accident to them (or it could be an excuse for your insurance company to deny coverage).
 Do not talk to the at-fault driver’s insurance company until you have a lawyer who can talk for you or decide whether you should say anything at all to the adverse carrier.

 - Never admit fault.
 Do not sign any papers or enter into any settlements until you have talked to me first.
 I can get a much higher settlement for you and guide you through the complicated settlement process.
-I only charge a 28% contingency fee which puts more settlement money in your pocket (most lawyers in Colorado charge 33-45% of the total settlement).
+I only charge a small contingency fee which puts more settlement money in your pocket (most lawyers in Colorado charge 33-45% of the total settlement).
 I also do not charge for office expenses like copies, postage, faxes and phone calls.
-Most lawyers will charge you for these type of expenses and will take that money out of your settlement proceeds.
+Most Fort Collins motorcycle accident attorneys will charge you for these type of expenses and will take that money out of your settlement proceeds.

 - Car Accidents